 As we mentioned, this can be daunting.
 Providing you take the time to read up on the necessary processes and fill out all forms with care, you should be fine.

-A commercial invoice is required for shipping packages outside the EU.
-Currently, you do not need a commercial invoice for packages within the EU.
+Commercial invoices help customs authorities understand what can and can’t be brought into or taken out of a country.
+It is an important document and required for shipping any international packages outside the EU that are sent with an international carrier, like DHL Express or UPS..
 Filling in your commercial invoice correctly means a greater chance of your packages arriving on time.
 Need some help getting it right?
-Of course, we have a complete guide on our blog, including full instructions on how to fill in a commercial invoice.
+We have a complete guide on our blog, including full instructions on how to fill in a commercial invoice.

 What’s the difference between CN22/CN23 and a commercial invoice?

 If you’re confused about the difference between the CN22/CN23 and a commercial invoice when shipping overseas from the UK, you are not alone.
 The main differences are that the CN22 and CN23 documents require a bit more information than the commercial invoice.
 Also, a commercial invoice is always required for e-commerce shipments outside of the EU.
 Only parcels sent via postal services need the additional CN22 or CN23 document.

 You can find our full guide to CN22 and CN23 documents, including instructions on how to fill them out correctly, on our blog.